-The real ‘push’ for me to get into gluten free baking was when I discovered that most of the time, I was able to make much better-quality gluten free cakes and bakes than the ones I could buy.
+The real push for me to embrace gluten free baking, came when I discovered that most of the time, I was able to make better quality gluten free cakes and bakes than the ones I could buy.
 And that by making my own from scratch, I knew exactly what was going into them too.
 Also, baking from scratch brings far more variety and pleasure into a gluten free diet.

-I thought it may be helpful if I just jotted down a few hints and tips of my own that help me when it comes to rustling up some very yummy gluten free treats:
+I thought it may be helpful to share a few hints and tips that have helped me when it comes to gluten free baking.

 Master the basics

 This is my number one tip.
 As once you get the hang of making basic gluten free recipes there will be no turning back and it will throw the culinary door WIDE open to what you can then use these recipes for.
 So yes, spend the time getting used to making things like gluten free pastry, scones and basic sponge and you will be away.